Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 **Budget Version** is an immutable approved/effective or historical state produced by the governed Budget lifecycle.

 One underlying structured Project Budget may support multiple controlled reporting / management views through versioned mappings.

+### Expense Purpose versus Financial Attribution

+A later expenditure may be related to an obligation/output of one Project while being funded from a different authorized Funding Source / Funding Code / Budget.

+Related Project / Obligation identifies business purpose and traceability.
+Funding Source / Funding Code / Budget identifies actual financial attribution.

+Use of NURA Own Funds or another alternative source requires the applicable Funding Authorization.

 ### Research Need